Bioterm64/SnipsDev-Roblox/README.md

 <!-- Html tags in md? -->
 # <div style="display: flex; align-items: center"><img src="https://github.com/Bioterm64/SnipsDev-Roblox/blob/main/source/assets/logo.png?raw=true" height="64" style="margin-right: 1rem"><span>SnipsDev-Roblox</span></div>

 Use snippets in roblox through a module script.
+(Alpha)

 ## Usage
 To use this plugin, click on the `Manage Snippets` button in the plugins tab to open the editor.
 You must provide valid code that returns the following format: